 Because escalation relies on perceptions, it is a context-dependent phenomenon.
 Motivations to escalate, or not, will often stem from the conditions of the current environment and the historical interactions and relationship between the parties.

 The perception that escalation has in fact occurred is also highly context dependent and often situationally driven.
-A combatant's perception that there has been a "significant qualitative change" in a confrontation is usually arrived at by crossing a "threshold" (whether explicit or implied) it has deemed significant.
+A combatant's perception that there has been a confrontation is usually arrived at by crossing a "threshold" (whether explicit or implied) it has deemed significant.